heikkito/heikkito/README.md

 - 👀 I’m interested in automation, remote control and effective administration of IT-infrastructure wherever and whatever is needed
 - 🌱 I’m currently learning Powershell, Python and in that order.
 DevOps duties are now in the backlog as my current duties are Sysadmin/IT-Manager

-I have no public source code here.
-At least not yet but as my scripts mature i will publish some of my menu driven scripts.
+I have a few ready made public source code in the public section.
+Nothing fancy, just some of my more fleshed out scripts i use a lot.

 All my code items revolve around solving and easing day to day tasks around O365, AD and Azure.
-Powershell takes the lead but Python comes second as a more personal choice going forward.

 <!---